owengaspard/reddit-bot-docs/getting-the-packages-in-place.md

 ## Windows

+**If you download the zip**

-For this part, we will head over to the folder where all the files are stored.
+Head over to the folder where all the files are stored.
 Once you are there, you should see a bar at the top showing the directory's path.
 Double click that:

 ![](<.gitbook/assets/image (8) (1) (1).png>)